Intro-to-Game-Dev-Fall-2018/tika-assignment1/README.md

 # Assignment 1: Action Game Clone

 ## [Here's what I have done so far (as of October 5th)](https://ak5352.itch.io/freeway-student-edition)
-I created animated sprites, improved the collision system, and added delays after the player sprites collide with walls and cars.
+I implemented audio and changed the mechanics of the game up a little bit.

 ## [Here's what I had done by September 28th](https://ak5352.itch.io/freeway-clone-draft-3)
 I created animated sprites, improved the collision system, and added delays after the player sprites collide with walls and cars.